dnolter959/autodiff/docs/milestone1.md

   - Math: for mathematical constants like $\pi$ and $e$

 - Where will your test suite live?
-  - As indicated above, the test suite will be in the git directory, separated from the source files.
+  - As indicated above, the test suite will be in the `tests/` directory, separated from the source files.

 - How will you distribute your package (e.g. PyPI with PEP517/518 or simply setuptools)?
-  -PyPI with PEP517.
+  - PyPI with PEP517.

 - Other considerations?
+  - If the operations included in the `dual_numbers` module prove to be too extensive for a single file we will consider changing it into a directory and separating the dual number related operations in different modules

 ## Implementation